medialab/gazouilloire/README.md

     }
     ```

+Note that ElasticSearch's databases names must be lowercased and without any space or accented character.

 - Write down the list of desired **keywords** and **@users** and/or the list of desired **url_pieces** as json arrays:

     ```json